panchnayak/kubernetes-dev/lesson-1/README.md

 $ sudo usermod -aG docker "your-user-name"

+Now start the docker demon by starting and enabling the docker system service

+$ sudo systemctl enable docker --now

 Then logout and login again so that the user gets the required access to run the docker containers.

 ```
 ## Docker commands reference
 ```
 $ docker ps
 $ docker container ls